 Azure Logic Apps come with over 200 different connectors out-of-the-box that enable enterprises to integrate their business-critical SaaS applications for automated workflows more easily.
 Connectors are essentially a proxy or wrapper around an API that lets the underlying service ‘talk’ to Logic Apps - and subsequently integrate them into the desired workflow.

 Azure Logic Apps provides connectors to most Azure and Microsoft apps, including Azure AD, Azure Data services & Synapse Analytics, Azure Arc, Azure Sentinel, Power BI and SQL Server.
 With these connectors, you can use a set of pre-built actions and triggers to build apps and workflows more efficiently, gain access to your data and update your assorted systems in real-time, and add additional value to your existing apps.Even when API connectors aren’t offered by Azure Logic Apps, business applications you want to use in Azure Logic Apps can still be integrated so long as it exposes an API that can be accessed through HTTP.
 New workflows can also be created or edited without having to wait for your app vendors.

 2. Only pay for what you use

-As a Microsoft Azure Cloud service, Logic Apps runs under a consumption-based pricing and metering mode.
-This means you’re only charged for how many workflow actions Logic Apps execute.
-All users of Logic Apps also get an integration account, where you can develop and test features in Logic Apps prior to deployment, without worrying about any additional costs.
+As a Microsoft Azure Cloud service, Azure Logic Apps runs under a consumption-based pricing and metering model.
+This means you’re only charged for how many workflow actions Azure Logic Apps execute.

 3. Serverless workflow development